WAEV

-WAEV (97.3 FM, "97.3 Kiss FM") is a commercial radio station in Savannah, Georgia.
-Owned by iHeartMedia, it broadcasts a Top 40 - CHR format.
-It carries two nationally syndicated programs on weekdays: The Kidd Kraddick Morning Show in AM drive time and On Air with Ryan Seacrest in middays.
+WAEV (97.3 FM, "97.3 Kiss FM") is a commercial radio station licensed to Savannah, Georgia, United States.
+Owned by iHeartMedia, it broadcasts a contemporary hits format using the "KISS-FM" brand.
 The studios and offices are on Alfred Street in Garden City, using a Savannah address.

-WAEV is a Class C0 FM station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-The transmitter is amid other towers for local FM and TV stations, along Fort Argyle Road (Georgia State Route 204) near Bloomingdale, Georgia.
+WAEV's transmitter is sited on Fort Argyle Road (Georgia SR 204) near Bloomingdale, Georgia.